 It rains almost every day of the year.
 Almost the entire surface of the summit is bare sandstone, with only a few bushes (Bonnetia roraimae) and algae present.

 Low, scanty, and bristling vegetation is also found in the small, sandy marshes that intersperse the rocky summit.
 Most of the nutrients that are present in the soil are washed away by torrents that cascade over the edge, forming some of the highest waterfalls in the world.

 There are multiple examples of unique fauna atop Mount Roraima.
 Oreophrynella quelchii, commonly called the Roraima Bush Toad, is a diurnal toad usually found on open rock surfaces and shrubland.
 It is a species of toad in the family Bufonidae and breeds by direct development.
 The species is currently listed as vulnerable.

 The Pacaraima (or Pakaraima) Mountains are a mountain range located primarily in southwestern Guyana, extending into northern Brazil and eastern Venezuela.
 Monte Roraima National Park protects part of the range in Roraima, Brazil.

 The Pacaraima Mountains are mostly forested, with a few savannas, especially at the base of Mount Roraima and on the Brazilian side of the range.
-The savannas host occasional Curatella americana trees below 2,000 m (6,500 ft).
+The savannas host occasional Curatella Americana trees below 2,000 m (6,500 ft).
 The highest elevations are situated within the Tepui ecoregion.

-This central tabular upland of the Guiana Highlands form the drainage divide between the Orinoco Basin to the north and the Amazon Basin to the south.
+This central tabular upland of the Guiana Highlands forms the drainage divide between the Orinoco Basin to the north and the Amazon Basin to the south.
 The rivers that rise on the plateau tops pour over the cliff edges in spectacular waterfalls such as Guyana's Kaieteur Falls.

 These tabletop mountains are considered to be the oldest geological formations on Earth, dating back some two billion years to the Precambrian era.